johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-automate-zone-cuts-via-ddns-00.md

 "Send a DDNS Update to ddns-receiver.parent. on port 5302"

+# What is the Use Case?

+Because of the drawbacks of CDS and CSYNC scanners they are highly unlikely to be able to fully automate the maintenance of delegation information in parent zones.
+The primary reasons are the hard requirement on DNSSEC in the child zones and the complexity cost of operating the scanner infrastructure.
+In practice, scanners are likely only realistic for parent zones that are operated by well-resourced registries.

+All the parts of the DNS name space where the parent is smaller, and more resource constrained would be able to automate the delegation management via this mechanism without the requirement of operating scanners.
+Also all parts of the name space where there are child zones that are not DNSSEC-signed would be able to use this.

+Obviously, also well-resourced and DNSSEC-signed parent zones would be able to use this mechanism, but in those cases scanners plus generalized notifications would also work.

-# Security Considerations
+# Security Considerations.

 Any fully automatic mechanism to update the contents of a DNS zone opens up a potential vulnerability should the mechanism not be implemented correctly.

 In this case the definition of "correct" is a question for the receiver of the DDNS Update.
-This receiver should do the same checks and verifications as a CDS or CSYNC scanner does with the primary difference being that the signature validation is based on a single SIG(0) signature by a key that the receiver trusts, rather than a DNSSEC signature, that chains back to a DNSSEC trust anchor that a scanner trusts.
+The receiver should validate the authenticity of the update and then do the same checks and verifications as a CDS or CSYNC scanner does.
+The difference from the scanner is only in the validation: single SIG(0) signature by a key that the receiver trusts vs DNSSEC signature that chains back to a DNSSEC trust anchor that a scanner trusts.

-# IANA Considerations
+# IANA Considerations.

-None
+None.

 -------

-# Acknowledgements
+# Acknowledgements.

 * Peter Thomassen and I together came up with the location mechanism for the generalized notifications, which this draft relies upon.